Skip to main content

 Incident Summary:

 On return to Winnemucca, Nevada the group was traveling at approximately 60 mph with E-2410 in the lead.
 At 17:03 PDT, E-2410 experienced a sudden failure of the right rear tire.
 When the wheel rim contacted the pavement, the vehicle pulled to the right, which the driver tried to correct by counter-steering to the left.
 The right rear rim continued to cut into the pavement for approximately 320 feet and then hopped or skipped off the pavement.
-Upon re-contact with the pavement, the vehicle gained enough purchase to tip to the right side and start rolling over.
+Upon re-contact with the pavement, the vehicle gained enough traction to tip to the right side and start rolling over.
 The vehicle rolled several times and came to rest upright off the highway, facing in the opposite direction it had been traveling.
 During the rollover, the upper structure of the engine’s cab was badly damaged.

 Evidence indicates all three occupants were wearing seat belts.
 The restraint systems for both the driver, Jacob O’Malley, and the right-side passenger, Will Hawkins, were compromised when the upper structure of the cab separated from the truck’s body.
 Despite having his seat belt on, Will was ejected from the engine.